erezgiga/getcloudify.org/guide/3.0/plugin-chef.md

           ...
 {%endhighlight%}

+{% tip title=When Chef is installed? %}
+Chef is installed on demand, if there is no lifecycle operation that needs Chef run - it won't be installed.
+{% endtip %}

 # Types

 Node types that can be used for Chef nodes are listed below.
 All of them are derived from the corresponding [abstract types](reference-types.html#abstract-types).